jagrafft/biogears-scenario-graph/README.md

-# BioGears Scenario Element Trie and XML Block Generator
+# BioGears Scenario Element Graph and XML Block Generator

 A [trie][trie] representation of [BioGears'][bg] [Scenario XML Files][bgxml] elements.
 Will expand to include an HTTP interface (Dyalog's [JSONServer][djson]) for requesting filled XML blocks interpretable by the BioGears engine.